wodby/docs/docs/apps/backups.md

 ​
 ## How backup process affect my server performance

 We limit all backup-related tasks by CPU and RAM including mirroring to decrease the impact on your server performance.
-Additionally, we recommend to set auto backups start time to a night period when your application have the lowest traffic.
+Additionally, we recommend setting auto backups start time to a night period when your application has the lowest traffic.

+## How do I know my application auto backup fails

+We sends a daily report about failed auto backups for the past 24 hours at 7:00 UTC.